Proofreaders: General Phone, Northerner

-There is the [Vitality]-attribute, which lessens impact and the resulting wounds of attacks.
-So a sword-cut, which might kill a human outright, will leave a flesh-wound instead.
+There is the [Vitality]-attribute, which lessens the impact and the resulting wounds of attacks.
+So a sword-cut, which might be deadly, may leave a flesh-wound instead.
 As long no vital area is hit.

-Hits to the head seems to hurt as much as ever and you might lose conscious for some minute.
+Hits to the head seem to hurt as much as ever and you might lose conscious for some time.
 [Vitality] is more like additional armor, it protects, but doesn’t make getting hit safe.

 It’s all incomprehensive.
 Why are some things game-like, while others are realistic?
 It’s confusing!

 Nonetheless, our team-up works somehow.
 We keep it at a professional level and bear with each other.